-The landscape is out of the Arabian Nights, but with a distinctly Alpine twist: sand dunes with a cinnamon glow, gusts of wind causing sand granules to dance in the air, adventure-seeking travelers gleefully sledding on plastic toboggans and periodically wiping out… It’s hard to believe that this is Vietnam!
+Mui Ne’s landscape is out of the Arabian Nights, but with an Alpine twist: sand dunes with a cinnamon glow, gusts of wind causing sand granules to dance in the air, adventure-seeking travelers gleefully sledding — and wiping out — on plastic toboggans.

 A Vietnamese brother and sister duo with royal blue plastic toboggans in tow swiftly greeted us as we hopped out of the van.
 So began the negotiation process that is so common in Southeast Asia.